 "This experience has been career-changing.
 I can't say enough great things about it."

 - Peter Leaming, 7th Grade Teacher, Klinger Middle School

-- Four full-day professional development sessions at The Franklin Institute
+- Four full-day professional development sessions (virtual or in-person, following safety guidelines)

 - Micro-certificate upon completion